Electromagnetic Scoot: Discussion

 In the introduction we commented that the gravitational and electromagnetic scoots have a universal character in that they are independent of impact parameter.
 Our study of the electromagnetic case sheds considerable light on this issue.
 The initial and final values of the mechanical mass moments are associated with logarithmic corrections to the particle position due to the long-range nature of the Coulomb force.
 These corrections will appear at initial and final times irrespective of the details of the scattering encounter.
 Similarly, our calculation of the electromagnetic field contributions relies only on the condition $|vt| \gg b$, which will occur at sufficiently early or late times in any scattering encounter.

 In other words, our calculations show that \textit{whenever charged particles interact only by electromagnetic forces, there will always be non-zero mechanical and electromagnetic contributions to the mass moment, even in the limit of wide separation}.
 These contributions are directed tangent to the particle separation, and hence will change in any scattering encounter that changes the orientation of the particles.
-In particular, if $\bm{\hat{r}}_{12}^{\rm initial}$ is a unit vector pointing from particle $1$ to particle $2$ at early times and $\bm{\hat{r}}^{\rm final}_{12}$ is a unit vector pointing from particle $1$ to particle $2$ at late times, then there will be a change in CEM-frame mechanical mass moment given by
+In particular, if $\bm{\hat{r}}_{12}^{\rm initial}$ is a unit vector pointing from particle $1$ to particle $2$ at early times and $\bm{\hat{r}}^{\rm final}_{12}$ is a unit vector pointing from particle $1$ to particle $2$ at late times, then there will be a change in CEM-frame mechanical mass moment given by\footnote{\textit{[Note added: If the particle Lorentz factors change as a result of the scattering, Eq.~\eqref{DeltaNgen} should instead read } }

 In small-angle scattering we have $\bm{\hat{r}}^{\rm final}_{12} \approx -\bm{\hat{r}}^{\rm initial}_{12}$, reproducing the result of our explicit calculation [Eq.~\eqref{NEM2} or \eqref{DeltaNmech}].
 In general scattering (at higher order in perturbation theory, or without any approximation), there may be additional terms due to radiative losses, but the ``conservative'' contribution \eqref{DeltaNgen} will always be present.
 In this sense the scoot is an unavoidable, and even trivial, consequence of the displacement between mechanical and electromagnetic mass moment that persists at large separation.